suhank/zea-engine/docs_src/docs/Manual/intro.md

 ## Introduction

 Zea Engine is a web-based 3D rendering solution designed from the ground up for CAD and professional graphics, which provides the best in class power, speed and reach for the next generation of web applications.
-A 3D JavaScript library for innovative manufacturers and industry 4.0 supporters who need to build web applications.
+A 3D TypeScript library for innovative manufacturers and industry 4.0 supporters who need to build web applications.

 - Power
   Designed with the highest requirements in mind, giving developers a suite of tools to address the toughest challenges in modern professional graphics app development.
 Zea Engine pushes the limits of what a developer can achieve in the browser by focusing on power and performance.